Define Green Hosting

 Green web hosting has grown into a feasible option for webmasters looking for a web host.
 Gone are the days that green is considered just for hippies.
 Indeed, green web hosting is now mainstream in the Internet community and many consumers have evolved to the point that they expect webmasters to choose a “green” web host to demonstrate corporate responsibility.
 Green web hosting services are extremely popular among web site and business owners who want to help the environment by choosing a hosting provider that emits less carbon.

 The servers which are “green” are small in size but they offer excellent bandwidth and memory.
 They have excellent units for supplying power and also excellent cooling mechanisms.
 This is possible because they use solar and wind power for these purposes which are unlimited and incur extremely low costs.
-Since they use these alternative ways of energy, therefore they emit much less carbon dioxide into the air.
+Since they use green energy, they emit much less carbon dioxide into the air.
 The traditional servers in comparison emit too much carbon dioxide in the air and are also too costly to maintain, since they consume a huge amount of energy.

 Why choose green hosting?